-\The deadlines for contacting the Paul Menton Centre regarding accommodation for final exams for the Early Summer exam period is May 26, 2023 and for the Late Summer exam period is July 28, 2023.
+The deadlines for contacting the Paul Menton Centre regarding accommodation for final exams for the Late Summer exam period is July 28, 2023.

 For Religious Obligations:

 Students requesting academic accommodations on the basis of religious obligation should make a formal, written request to their instructors for alternate dates and/or means of satisfying academic requirements.
 Such requests should be made during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist, but no later than two weeks before the compulsory event.